Shirshadas24/Comsys_hack_2025/README.md

 All notebooks and scripts have been tested on Google Colab (T4 GPU).

-.pth files are either uploaded via Git LFS or hosted externally.
+.pth files are either uploaded via Git or hosted externally.

 Code is modular and reproducible.